adamcharnock/lightbus/README.rst

 Running tests
 -------------

-Lightbus must currently test against Redis unstable (in order to test the Redis backends).
-Once streams make it into Redis stable this process will become easier.
+Lightbus must test against Redis 5, which is current in the RC stages (in order to test the Redis backends).
+Testing will become easier once Redis 5 sees an official release.

 Docker
 ~~~~~~